 Hiring manager vs recruiter?
 Collaboration is the key

-Recruiters and hiring managers have a common goal - to bring in talented and qualified employees into the team.
+In the hiring manger vs recruiter debate there's a common goal - to bring in talented and qualified employees into the team.
 And when both key players are aligned on their goals and objectives, the hiring process can go smoothly.
 Here’s how recruiters and hiring managers can collaborate to find the best candidates:

 1. Conduct a thorough intake